java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/02_building-with-intellij-idea.md

 [![Find in Files](/assets/images/intellij-idea/find-in-files.png)](/assets/images/intellij-idea/find-in-files.png)

-## Evolving the project
+## Summary
 In this article, we’ve seen how IntelliJ IDEA can help you with code suggestions and completion while writing code, running your application, adding tests and using the debugger to help figure out how code is run, refactoring code, and more.

-In the future, you might want to add more functionality to your project, and upgrade the Java version your project uses to take advantage of cool new language features.

 IntelliJ IDEA continues to improve and evolve, adding new features and offering new integration.
-This includes inspections for new Java language features.
-[Feedback is welcome](https://youtrack.jetbrains.com/issues/IDEA).

-[IntelliJ IDEA Community Edition](https://github.com/JetBrains/intellij-community) is an open-source project, and community contributions are welcome.
-Check the [contribution guide](https://github.com/JetBrains/intellij-community/blob/master/CONTRIBUTING.md) to contribute to IntelliJ IDEA, or the [IntelliJ Platform](https://plugins.jetbrains.com/docs/intellij/intellij-platform.html).

-## More information
-For more information on IntelliJ IDEA, have a look at the [documentation](https://www.jetbrains.com/help/idea/getting-started.html), the [blog](https://blog.jetbrains.com/idea/), the [YouTube channel](https://www.youtube.com/intellijidea), or the [guide](https://www.jetbrains.com/guide/java/).
+You can sharpen your coding skills by taking a look at the [documentation](https://www.jetbrains.com/help/idea/getting-started.html), [blog](https://blog.jetbrains.com/idea/), [YouTube channel](https://www.youtube.com/intellijidea), or [guide](https://www.jetbrains.com/guide/java/).